Tasks

 Model-based 2D detection of unseen objects (ModelBased-2DDet-Unseen)

-Used in the 2023 challenge.
-Can be evaluated on BOP-Classic and BOP-H3 datasets.
+Used in the 2023, 2024, and 2025 challenges.
+Can be evaluated on BOP-Classic, BOP-H3, and BOP-Industrial datasets.

 Training input: At training time, a method is provided a set of RGB-D training images showing training objects that are annotated with ground-truth 2D bounding boxes.
 The boxes are amodal, i.e., covering the whole object silhouette including the occluded parts.
 The method can also use 3D mesh models that are available for the training objects.